Brandon Noble: Washington Redskins

 On March 1, 2003, he signed with the Washington Redskins as a free agent.
 He suffered a season-ending left knee injury in the preseason and was placed on the injured reserve on August 18.

 In 2004, he returned from his injury to play in all 16 games, starting seven.
 He recorded 38 tackles (19 solo) with one sack.
 He was also awarded the team's Ed Block Courage Award, given to the player who best persevered through injury.
 However, Noble injured his right knee in the 2005 preseason and was again placed on injured reserve on September 22.

 During his rehabilitation, Noble developed a serious type of staph infection, MRSA, which nearly required amputation of his leg.
 After a long series of setbacks to his recovery, he was released by the Redskins on March 10, 2006, in a salary cap saving move and retired prior to the start of the season.

+NFL career statistics

 Coaching career

 In 2006, Noble was hired as the linebackers coach at West Chester University.
 After a one-year hiatus from coaching, he returned as the Golden Rams' defensive line coach in 2010.

 On February 17, 2011, Noble was introduced as the defensive line coach for the UFL's Omaha Nighthawks.
 On January 5, 2012, Noble was brought in as an assistant coach for the Coastal Carolina Chanticleers when the Nighthawks' head coach Joe Moglia took the head coaching position at CCU.

 Noble joined fellow Penn Stater, Matt Rhule's staff at Temple as an assistant coach in December 2012.

-Temple Head Coach Matt Rhule announced on December 2, 2013 that Noble is leaving the Owl's coaching staff due to personal reasons.
+Temple head coach Matt Rhule announced on December 2, 2013, that Noble was leaving the Owl's coaching staff for personal reasons.

+In October 2024, Noble was announced as the defensive coordinator for the new Nordic Storm team of the European League of Football (ELF).